After-Shock/Cloudbox-wiki/FAQ.md

   1. Get section IDs by running the command:  `/opt/plex_autoscan/scan.py sections`.

-  2. Edit the Plex Autoscan config via `nano /opt/plex_autoscan/config/config.json` and switch the ID numbers to match the Section IDs from Step 1.
+  2. Edit the Plex Autoscan config via `nano /opt/plex_autoscan/config/config.json` and switch the ID numbers to match the Section IDs from Step 1 (see [[this|Customizing-Plex-Libraries#4-modifying-plex-autoscan]] for an example).

   3. Restart Plex Autoscan: `sudo systemctl restart plex_autoscan`